jdbcdoctorstrange/DoctorStrange/app_docs/SpringBootSecurityLesson.md

 Try creating a new user and then logging in with that user.

-## What's Going On
+## Congratulations!

-Congratulations!
 You're ready to add basic security to your Spring Boot web application.
 This will help to ensure that people are who they say they are (because they use the appropriate passwords to sign in), and that they can access information within your application because they are authorized to have access to it, since they are assigned authorities.